apache/iceberg/site/docs/custom-catalog.md

     // Example custom service which returns the metadata location given a dbName and tableName String metadataLocation = CustomService.getMetadataForTable(conf, dbName, tableName);

-    // Use existing method to refresh metadata refreshFromMetadataLocation(metadataLocation);
+    // When updating from a metadata file location, call the helper method refreshFromMetadataLocation(metadataLocation);

   }